mrwilljackson/web_two_point_o/src/content/authors/will-jackson.md

 # Will Jackson

-Will Jackson is the Founder and CEO of PlayPhysio, a healthcare technology company focused on improving pediatric respiratory therapy through gamification.
+Will Jackson is the Founder and CEO of Playphysio, a healthcare technology company focused on improving pediatric respiratory therapy through gamification.
 With a background in healthcare innovation and entrepreneurship, Will is passionate about making medical treatments more engaging and effective for children and families.

 ## Background

 Will's journey began with recognizing the challenges faced by children with chronic respiratory conditions and their families.
-Through PlayPhysio, he aims to transform the treatment experience by making therapy sessions more enjoyable and engaging, ultimately improving adherence and health outcomes.
+Through Playphysio, he aims to transform the treatment experience by making therapy sessions more enjoyable and engaging, ultimately improving adherence and health outcomes.

 ## Achievements

 - NHS Clinical Entrepreneur Program participant
-- ISO 13485 Certification for PlayPhysio
+- ISO 13485 Certification for Playphysio
 - Featured on BBC's The One Show and Look East
 - Allia Future20 recipient
 - Multiple healthcare innovation awards